sttie/game_of_patterns/README.md

 # Game of Patterns

-Why did I name it "Game of Patterns"?
-Because the main goal I followed was learn a lot of OOP design patterns (see below).
+Why have I named this project "Game of Patterns"?
+Because the main goal I followed was learning a lot of OOP design patterns (see below).
 It means that that the core value of this project lies in the code.

 ## Used patterns